iotaillusion/LokanOS/docs/observability.md

 The uptime value is computed from the process start time, and the counters are maintained by the request middleware that wraps every route.

+## Diagnostics endpoints

+To assist operators during incident response every control-plane service now exposes lightweight diagnostic endpoints under the `/v1/diag/*` namespace:

+* **API Gateway**
+  * `GET /v1/diag/ping?target=<host>[&port=]` performs a TCP reachability probe and reports timing, resolution details, and errors.
+  * `GET /v1/diag/routes` returns the RBAC policy surface paired with the required roles for each protected route along with public routes.
+* **Rule Engine** – `GET /v1/diag/trace?rule_id=<id>` surfaces the most recent executions (up to 100) for a rule, including decision outcomes and runtime durations.
+* **Radio Coordinator** – `GET /v1/diag/radio-map` snapshots the most recently applied Thread and Wi-Fi channels/configuration without contacting field hardware.

+These endpoints are lightweight, require authentication, and integrate with the existing observability middleware so access attempts and latencies remain visible in logs and metrics.